The Importance of Blood Tests

 The following day I got some blood tests done (just 4 months after his last check) and the results came back with changes in his kidneys & liver values.
 The liver enzymes were not surprising given the biopsy I had previously gotten from Charlie but the kidney values were borderline consistent with kidney disease (often referred to as failure).
 We checked a urinalysis and started him on some antibiotics in case of pyelonephritis (kidney infection) even though it wouldn’t cause the noted swelling.
 Three days later (on the Saturday), I rechecked his blood and the kidney values had gotten worse despite Charlie still acting normal.

 Why is this important??
 No, I haven’t figured out what is going on with Charlie yet and I do have my fears for something more sinister.
 As veterinarians, we recommend annual wellness blood testing on your pets, particularly those in their senior years.
 There is only one reason we do this: to find diseases early and prevent your pet from suffering or getting sicker.
 A physical exam can only reveal so much.
+We use the finest medical machinery achievable as it is important to look for the best equipment for your laboratory so that testing is done to its highest possible level for the intended results.

 In many cases, changes in organ function will show up on a blood test before you see anything at home.
 This is how health problems seem to happen so fast.
 In actuality, the problem has likely been brewing for awhile and your pet’s body has been compensating until it cannot keep up with hiding the illness.
 This is where Charlie is now – a mostly normal clinical normal patient with abnormal blood results.
 The longer a patient goes with subclinical disease, the more behind the 8-ball we get when you do see something and attempts to treat the problem are made.